 Here's another nature retreat for your family that does not require too long of a drive.
 Big Thicket has more than 40 miles of hiking trails as well as small waterways for kayaking and canoeing.
 Because the preserve leans on the primitive side, this trip may be best suited for families with kids can walk confidently on trails without needing a stroller.

 Hiking is definitely the top activity here, and the beautiful trails make all of the walking (or biking) worth it.
-Hunting is allowed in various portions of the preserve, and there is also a bird watcher's trail where
+Hunting is allowed in various portions of the preserve, and there is also a bird watcher's trail.

-Huntsville State Park - 1 hour, 15 minutes from Downtown Houston565 Park Road 40 W., Huntsville
+9. Huntsville State Park - 1 hour, 15 minutes from Downtown Houston

 If you head up this way, it is also the perfect opportunity to snap a picture (or at least try to) by the massive Sam Houston statue off I-45.
 It's the world's tallest statue of an American hero, after all.